 An internal comparator at the BUCK node is used to synchronize the PWM buck frequency to twice the resonant tank frequency.
 Synchronization is accomplished with sync pulse that is generated each time the BUCK node voltage is within 1.0V of VBAT; the UCC3972/3 uses this sync pulse to reset the PWM oscillator's saw-tooth ramp.
-The syn circuit will operate at 2 X the transform switching frequency.
+The sync circuit will operate with typical PWM frequencies between 66kHz and 200kHz, corresponding to a 33kHz to 100kHz tank frequency.